Max Riedl: A full life

 SPIE Fellow Max Riedl, who worked in the field of electro-optical instruments for more than 50 years, passed away recently at the age of 98.

-A longtime SPIE member, Riedl authored three SPIE Press books, Optical Design Fundamentals for Infrared Systems, Optical Design: Applying the Fundamentals, and Optics for Technicians.
+A longtime SPIE Member, Riedl authored three SPIE Press books, Optical Design Fundamentals for Infrared Systems, Optical Design: Applying the Fundamentals, and Optics for Technicians.
 He was also an early SPIE course instructor, working closely with the Education Services team.

 Riedl also published an autobiography, A Full Life, tracing his early life in Germany, where he was born in 1926, to his education in precision mechanics and optics, and his immigration to the United States in 1953.
 He discussed highlights of that journey in a 2011 article for SPIE Professional magazine.
 In the article, Riedl notes how important scientific collaboration was in his professional life.